 Where to File the Application

-International applications must be filed at the national patent and trademark office where the corresponding national trademark was filed or registered or at the European Union Intellectual Property Office (EUIPO) if the first application is for a European Union trademark.
+International trademark applications must be filed with the national patent and trademark office where the corresponding national trademark was filed or registered or with the European Union Intellectual Property Office (EUIPO) if the corresponding application or registration is for a European Union trademark.
 The national office or EUIPO will then forward the application to the World Intellectual Property Organization (WIPO) in Geneva, Switzerland.